About NBFC MFI

 Multiple-lending, Over-borrowing & Ghost-borrowers

 - NBFC MFIs can lend to individual borrowers whether they are members of the Joint Liability Group(JLG)/Self Help Group(SHG).

 - A borrower must not be a member of more than one SHG/JLG.

-- Same borrower not be financed by more than 2 NBFC MFI.
+- The same borrower not be financed by more than 2 NBFC MFI.

-- The interim time between the grant of the loan and the due date of the first instalment should not be less than the frequency of repayment.
+- The interim time between the grant of the loan and the due date of the first installment should not be less than the frequency of repayment.

 - Recovery of loans given not following the regulations to be suspended till all prior existing loans are repaid wholly.

 - All sanctioning and disbursement of loans should be done only at a central location and more than one individual should be involved in this function.
 With the disbursement function to be closely supervised.

 RBI mandates every NBFC MFI has to become a member of at least one Credit Information Company (CIC) established under the CIC Regulation Act 2005.
 Provide timely and accurate data to the CICs and use the data available with them to ensure compliance with the conditions regarding membership of JLG/SHG, level of indebtedness, and sources of funds.
 Such membership will ensure compliance with most of these conditionalities.